ibm-cloud-docs/vpc/storage_overview.md

 By using this service, you can:

-* Create file shares and mount targets with maximum storage capacity of 32 TB and performance level of 96,000 IOPS.
+* Create file shares and mount targets with maximum storage capacity of 32 TB and a performance level of 96,000 IOPS.
 * Create a file share that best meets your storage requirements by using the `dp2` profile and specifying the capacity and IOPS that you need.
 * Use the UI, CLI, API, or Terraform to create file shares and mount targets, rename or delete file shares and mount targets, add mount targets to a file share.
 You can mount and unmount a file share from virtual server instances, and add supplemental IDs to a file share.
 * Adjust IOPS up or down, for greater performance or when you want to reduce costs.